Deepshift/DeepCreamPy/docs/INSTALLATION.md

 Binary only available for Windows 64-bit.

 ## Run Code Yourself
-If you want to run the code yourself, you can clone this repo and download the model from https://drive.google.com/open?id=1YbN0iPS-RDJaCyyaBRJon-tMsFgrUNSH.
+If you want to run the code yourself, you can clone this repo and download the model from https://drive.google.com/open?id=1IMwzqZUuRnTv5jcuKdvZx-RZweknww5x.
 Unzip the file into the /models/ folder.

+If you want access to older models, see https://drive.google.com/open?id=1_A0xFeJhrqpmulA6cC-a7RxJoQOD2RKm.

 ### Dependencies (for running the code yourself)
 - Python 3.6.7